 Extraction Method: Hydrodiffusion from flowering plant (grown organically).

-Shelf Life: 5 years
+Shelf Life: 5 years in proper storage

 Selah oil blends that contain Clary Sage essential oil:

 May be used as a deodorant (Price, 93).